 *means new code words to be used in Field72

+/UDLC/ only if pacs.009 CORE is used with pacs.009 ADV.

 If a data is truncated (ie., partially present), “+” is added at the end of the string;

 If an information cannot be copied in field 72 (eg., PreviousIntructingAgent2,3), an indicator Flag_MissingInformation is returned with value “True”.